 "It's been very good for our family.
 You chose good people to help us.
 We're going for a new life, a new start.
 You've really helped us.
 Thank you all for everything."
 (Parent feedback).

-Our Family Support Volunteers are trained and supported to help families facing challenges, helping them to play, communicate and make the changes they want to make.
+Our Wellbeing Volunteers are trained and supported to help families facing challenges, helping them to play, communicate and make the changes they want to make.
 Volunteers may spend time supporting a parent/carer at home or out with a particular child, depending on what is required.
 Often relationships between a volunteer and a family continue for many months.
 Requests for a volunteer can only come through Kirklees Council's Early Support Service.

 Emotional Health Workers and Senior Practitioners provide support to young people using a range of activities and tools, meeting young people where and when works best.
 They help young people to explore how they are feeling, understand their mental health, set goals, make changes and improve young people's mental and emotional health.